ssovit/TikTok-Private-API-PHP/README.md

 - `getMusicFeed` - Get music feed `getMusicFeed($music_id,$maxCursor)`
 - `getVideoByID` - Get video by ID `getVideoByID($video_id)`
 - `getVideoByUrl` - Get video by URL `getVideoByUrl($video_url)`

-`$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed data.
+- *not all methods are documented, will update when I am free* `$maxCursor` defaults to `0`, and is offset for results page. `maxCursor` for next page is exposed on current page call feed data.